eunmipark-1/prismagram-frontend/README.md

-This Project is Prismagram Front-end
+This Project is for Prismagram Front-end.